Ukraine investigating Belarusian activist's death as possible murder | DW | 05.08.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Belarusian activist Vitaliy Shishov was recently founded dead in a suburb of the Ukrainian capital Kyiv.
-His acquaintances doubt he committed suicide and police have not ruled out a political murder.
+Belarusian activist Vitaly Shishov was recently founded dead in a suburb of the Ukrainian capital, Kyiv.
+His acquaintances doubt he committed suicide.
+Police have not ruled out a political murder.

-Suicide, or premeditated murder disguised as suicide?
-Those are the main hypotheses authorities in Kyiv are currently investigating in the death of Vitaliy Shishov according to National Police of Ukraine boss Ihor Klymenko.
+Suicide or premeditated murder disguised as suicide?
+Those are the main hypotheses authorities in Kyiv are currently investigating in the death of Vitaly Shishov, according to National Police of Ukraine boss Ihor Klymenko.

 Shishov, a 26-year-old Belarusian activist who co-founded the Kyiv-based Belarusian House in Ukraine (BHU), was found hanged in a forest on the outskirts of the Ukrainian capital on the morning of August 3.